-You are supposed to have 3-4 objectives at any point in time with 2-5 key results for each Objective.
-The OKR methodology is self-regulating and forces you to narrow down your todo list.
+Ideally, you should only define 3-5 objectives per OKR level at any point in time with 3-5 key results for each Objective.
+The OKR methodology is self-regulating and forces you to narrow down your to-do list.
 And not just that.
-The todo list is not a to do list, but it is a to-accomplish list.
+The to-do list is not a to-do list, but it is a to-accomplish list.
 There is a subtle difference here.
-Todo focuses on outputs, whereas to-accomplish focuses on results.
+To- do focuses on outputs, whereas to-accomplish focuses on results.
 OKR allows founders and their teams to forecast outcomes, pursue them, and track them relentlessly.

 How can OKRs help with validating the idea?